LeeyaD/rb120/prep_written.md

 p b.object_id
 p a == b
 ```
-This method being called in this code is `String#==` and we can see that `#==` doesn't look for the objects being compared to be the exact same object but rather for their values to be the same.
+Here the `#==` method being called in this code is given to us by the `String` class.
+From the output we can see that `String#==` doesn't check if the 2 objects being compared are the same object, rather it returns `true` when the *values* of both objects are the same.

-The `equal?` method is used to compare objects to check if they point to the *same*object or space in memory.
+The `equal?` method is used to compare objects to check if they point to the *same* object/space in memory.

-### TRUTHINESS
+### TRUTHINESS (OOP18)
 Aside from `false` and `nil`, Ruby considers everything to be *truthy*.
-Meaning excluding `false` and `nil` all other objects **evaluate** to `true`
+Objects that are truthy **evaluate** to `true`.
 ```ruby
 p !!5
 p !!'hello'
 p !![1, 2, 3]
 ```
-Here we're using the `!!` operator to convert these object's truthy values into Booleans and since Ruby evaluates all objects except for `false` and `nil` to `true` we get `true` returned for all 3 lines.
+Here we're using the `!!` operator to convert these objects' truthy values into Booleans and since none of these objects are `false` nor `nil` all 3 lines return `true`.
 ```ruby
 p 5 == true
 p 'hello' == true
 p [1, 2, 3] == true
 ```
-Code above returned `false` all 3 times because truthy does not equal `true`, which is an actual object from the `TrueClass` class.
+This code returns `false` all 3 times because truthy does not equal `true`.
+Evaluating to true is not the same as being an actual object from the `TrueClass` class, which is what `true` actually is.

-### WORKING WITH COLLABORATOR OBJECTS
+### WORKING WITH COLLABORATOR OBJECTS (OOP19)
-A collaborator object is an object of any kind, though usually a custom object, stored as state within another object.
-The relationship is based on association (`has-a`) not inheritance (`is-a`).
+A collaborator object is an object of any kind, usually a custom object, that is stored as state within another object.
+The relationship is based on association (i.e. `has-a` relationship) and not inheritance (i.e. `is-a`relationship).

 #### Benefit(s)
-* Modeling complicated problem domains by representing the connections between various parts in a program.
+* It models complicated problem domains by representing the connections between various parts in a program.

 #### Implementation
 ```ruby